nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 2. Validate the installation by checking its version: `ruby -v`
 2. Ruby will come packaged with RubyGem, validate the installation by checking its version: `gem -v`

 Jekyll is a so-called Gem, which is a 'distribution' or 'artifact' in Ruby's ecosystem.
 It contains the code and documentation of an application or library.
-Once Ruby is installed, we can install the Jekyll & [Bundler](https://rubygems.org/gems/bundler) Gems:
+Once installed, we can install the Jekyll & [Bundler](https://rubygems.org/gems/bundler) Gems:
 {% highlight text %}
 gem install jekyll bundler
 {% endhighlight %}

 ## Initialization

-The next step is to generate the entire technical skeleton of the new website we want to create.
+The next step is to generate the technical skeleton for the new website we want to create.

 Create a new Jekyll website by using the Jekyll Gem:
 {% highlight text %}